 Johnson Matthey has accumulated over 20 years of specialized Nitinol research that gives us the expertise to exploit Nitinol shape memory and superelastic properties and design products for your medical devices which can meet the most exacting specifications .
 We specialize in high volume applications where we can implement automated processes to produce your component at minimal costs.
 And, we develop the custom fixtures to provide efficient shape setting of the final design.
-We offer Nitinol wire and tubing in a variety of sizes, and our Nitinol sheet is the thinnest in the industry.
+We offer Nitinol tubing in a variety of sizes, and our Nitinol sheet is the thinnest in the industry.
 We also provide precision Nitinol micromachining to create a limitless array of shapes and sizes.

 Nitinol Shape Memory Alloys undergo a phase transformation in their crystal structure when cooled from the stronger, high temperature from (Austenite) to the weaker, low temperature from (Martensite).
 This inherent phase transformation is the basis for the unique properties of these alloys - in particular, Shape Memory and Superelasticity.

 When shape memory alloys are in their martensitic form, they are easily deformed to a new shape.
 However, when the alloy is heated through its transformation temperatures, it reverts to austenite and recovers its previous shape with great force.
 This process is knows as Shape Memory.